 This manuscript amplifies the knowledge of immigrant health advocates as they navigated the spread of COVID-19 and the early government and public responses.
 Latinx Immigrant communities use creative strategies that draw from a legacy of resilience to offer new models for leadership in a post-COVID world.

 Cal Poly, San Luis Obispo.
 Student contributors and I researched the curriculum offerings that are most relevant to LGBTQ+ students.
 The findings can be accessed at the link below.

 “Three Strikes and You’re Out: Culture, Facilities, and Participation among LGBTQ Youth in Sports.”

 I was the featured third author for this article on LGBTQ Youth and Sports.
 We found that facility access affects sports participation among LGBTQ youth.

 "The Care-Advocacy Paradox: How Social Movement Organizers Strategize in Support of People Living with HIV/AIDS"

-This manuscript is my Master's thesis project in full.
-Oral history interviews from Act Up organizers revealed a paradox where AIDS movement activists mobilized for life saving treatment and policies at the risk of repression and violence.
+This is my Master's thesis project in full.
+Oral history interviews from ACT UP! organizers revealed a paradox where AIDS movement activists mobilized for life saving treatment and policies at the risk of repression and violence.

 Discovering Silence through Indigenous Methodologies